How To Sell Art On Pinterest: The Complete Guide

 Related Read:

-How To Sell Art On Pinterest For Free
+How To Sell Art On Pinterest For Free: Step-By-Step Guide

 First and foremost, you don’t have to pay anything to start selling art on Pinterest.
-Sure, you can take advantage of Pinterest Ads at some points, but using them is not mandatory:
+Sure, you can take advantage of Pinterest Ads at some point to boost your artwork sales, but using them is not mandatory to achieve the most engagement:

-One of the best things about Pinterest is that your art pins can bring you engagement and sales organically.
+One of the best things about Pinterest is that your art pins can reach your target audience of potential buyers organically.
 While that will take some time, it’s also worth the effort.

 Unfortunately, most business owners overlook that first step.
 In my opinion, that’s a mistake:

-I can understand the impatience that comes from wanting to visit Pinterest and get on with it.
-However, you’re a business owner, and spending hours on Pinterest with no clear vision about what you’re doing there won’t work in your favor.
+I can understand the impatience that comes from wanting to visit Pinterest and get started.
+However, you’re a business owner, and spending hours on Pinterest with no clear vision or valuable insights about what you’re doing there won’t work in your favor.

-To avoid wasting any time, I suggest sparing a day to do some necessary research.
-During that research, take notes about who your business competitors on the platform are, what their profiles look like, how they name their boards, etc.
+To avoid wasting time, I suggest spending a day doing some necessary research.
+During that research, take notes about who your business competitors are on the platform, what their profiles look like, how they name their boards, etc.

-As you probably already know, you can’t sell products successfully unless you market them to your target audience.
-But is your target audience on Pinterest?
+As you probably already know, you can’t sell products successfully unless you market them to different types of people.
+But is your target audience on Pinterest or other social media platforms?
 Do you know what their interests are?
-Furthermore, can your target audience afford your art or prefers to shop for cheaper artwork?
+Furthermore, can your target audience afford your artistic work?

 Having answers to these questions will help you tremendously once you start showcasing your art on Pinterest.
 Good preparation has never hurt anyone!